w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 :::: {.columns}
 ::: {.column width=50%}

-Cloud services are hosted in separate geographic areas
+Cloud services are hosted in separate geographic areas.

 - Locations are composed of **regions** and **availability zones**
 - [Using regions and availability zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)

 Region (e.g., us-east-1)

-- Is an independent geographical area that groups data centers
+- It is an independent geographical area that groups data centers
 - Has availability zones

 Availability zones in a region